-After completing the SolidWorks models of the final versions of the Pulley Plate and Antlers, SolidWorks simulations were run on the single component plate/antler under four loading conditions.
-The component was modeled as one piece of Plain Carbon Steel Sheet metal, as this is what they were physically fabricated from.
-In BME 301 and BME 400 simulations, loads of 1050 N were used for all simulations because it was determined to be the maximum force a human could apply to a rowing machine.
+After completing the SolidWorks models of the final versions of the Pulley Plate and Antlers with the client's advice, SolidWorks simulations were run on the single component plate/antler under four loading conditions.
+The component was modeled as one piece of Plain Carbon Steel Sheet metal, as this is what they will physically be fabricated from.
+In BME 301 and BME 400 simulations, loads of 1050 N were used for all simulations.
+This was because this was determined to be the maximum force a human could apply to a rowing machine.
 However, after discussion with the client, it was determined that this load is really describing the maximum load that would be applied to the rower itself, and not to the handlebar-antler interface.

-Therefore, this load value was an inappropriate choice for running simulations on the manufactured plate/antler, which was confirmed when running simulations with the 1050 N load.
-Stresses would be several orders of magnitude larger than the yield strength of Plain Carbon Steel and deformations would be close to 30 cm.
-So, as a proxy, the tension data collected in BME 301 was used instead of the 1050 N load.
-Based on this data, the maximum tension developed on the adaptive side while rowing never exceeded 300 N. Therefore, a simulation was run with a 300 N load placed at the distal tip of the antler facing the adaptive side to assess the deformation (Figure 1) and stress (Figure 2).
-Similarly, the BME 301 tension data showed that the maximum tension that developed on the standard side while rowing never exceeded 400 N. Therefore, a simulation was run with a 400 N load placed at the distal tip of the antler facing the antler facing the antler facing the antler facing the standard side to assess the deformation (Figure 3) and stress (Figure 4).
+Therefore, it was determined that this load value was an inappropriate choice for running simulations on the manufactured plate/antler.
+This was confirmed when running simulations with the 1050 N load.
+Stresses would be several orders of magnitudes larger than the yield strength of Plain Carbon Steel and deformations would be close to 30 cm.
+So, as a proxy, the tension data collected in BME 301 was used instead.
+From this data, the maximum tension developed on the adaptive side while rowing never exceeded 300 N. Therefore, a simulation was run with a 300 N load placed at the distal tip of the antler facing the adaptive side to assess the deformation (Figure 1) and stress (Figure 2).
+Similarly, the BME 301 tension data showed that the maximum tension that developed on the standard side while rowing never exceeded 400 N. Therefore, a simulation was run with a 400 N load placed at the distal tip of the antler facing the standard side to assess the deformation (Figure 3) and stress (Figure 4).
 Both of these pairs of simulations have a safety factor of 2, since ideally this load would be distributed equally between both the right and left pulley plate and antlers.
+Next, a simulation was run in which each of these loads were cut in half.
+This was done to simulate the expected stresses and deformations that each plate/antler would endure under a maximum load.
+Therefore, a simulation was run with a 150 N load placed at the distal tip of the antler facing the adaptive side to assess the deformation (Figure 5) and stress (Figure 6).
+Similarly, a simulation was run with a 200 N load placed at the distal tip of the antler facing the standard side to assess the deformation (Figure 7) and stress (Figure 8).